astrada/google-drive-ocamlfuse/README.md

 ### Installation

-I've uploaded .deb packages to my [PPA](https://launchpad.net/~alessandro-strada/+archive/ppa), for Ubuntu 14.04, 12.04.
+I've uploaded .deb packages to my [PPA](https://launchpad.net/~alessandro-strada/+archive/ppa).
 In order to to install it, use the commands below:

     $ sudo add-apt-repository ppa:alessandro-strada/ppa
     $ sudo apt-get update